Software engineering professionalism: Canada

 In Canada, the use of the job title Engineer is controlled in each province by self-regulating professional engineering organizations who are also tasked with enforcement of the governing legislation.
 The intent is that any individual holding themselves out as an engineer has been verified to have been educated to a certain accredited level and their professional practice is subject to a code of ethics and peer scrutiny.
 It is also illegal to use the title Engineer in Canada unless an individual is licensed.

 IT professionals with degrees in other fields (such as computer science or information systems) are restricted from using the title Software Engineer, or wording Software Engineer in a title, depending on their province or territory of residence.

 In some instances, cases have been taken to court regarding the illegal use of the protected title Engineer.

 Most Canadians who earn professional software engineering licenses study software engineering, computer engineering or electrical engineering.
-Many times these people already qualified to become professional engineers in their own fields but choose to be licensed as software engineers to differentiate themselves from computer scientists.
+Many times these people are already qualified to become professional engineers in their own fields but choose to be licensed as software engineers to differentiate themselves from computer scientists.

 In British Columbia, The Limited Licence is granted by the Engineers and Geoscientists of British Columbia.
 Fees are collected by EGBC for the Limited Licensee.